29988122/Fate-Grand-Order_Lua/README.md

 Please choice the corresponding lua file accroding to your:
 - FGO server (supported Japan / Taiwan / USA currently).
 - Used in event or regular stages.
-Because events have extra window options to click, hence different version of scripts.
+Because sometimes events have extra window options to click, hence different version of scripts.
+If there's no extra options for the current event during battle sequence, please use the regular one.

 I only update events in JP server, unless requested.